 the trinity and, more specifically, the nature of Jesus Christ.

 official stand on these issues (according to all the Catholic,

-Orthodox, and Protestant churches) are
+Orthodox, and Protestant churches) is

 as follows: God is a trinity, three persons but one